MichaelZLai/SnapMap/README.md

 **Silver**
 - [ ] User Authentication with Facebook, Google, or Twitter
 - [ ] Allows Users to Update their snaps
+- [ ] Input relative location and automatically parses latitude and longitude

 **Gold**
 - [ ] Allow Google PolyLines to show user trip path between photos